 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Great Falls is worth considering.

-As is often the case in a small town, Great Falls doesn't have a public transportation system that people use for their commute.
+Great Falls is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Great Falls is an extremely ethnically-diverse town.
 The people who call Great Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Great Falls residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Great Falls include English, Irish, German, Scots-Irish, and African.
+Important ancestries of people in Great Falls include English, Irish, German, Dutch, and European.

 The most common language spoken in Great Falls is English.
 Other important languages spoken here include Spanish and Italian.